Latent Chain-of-Thought World Modeling for End-to-End Driving: : Driving with Latent CoT

 \subsubsection{Stage 2 - Reinforcement Learning}

-The second stage post-trains \METHODNAME to actively produce useful latent reasoning and output better actions.
-By directly encourage the model to improve the feasibility of the final action \textit{conditioned} the latent reasoning process, the model learns how to produce reasoning tokens beyond imitating the frozen model in Stage 1.
+The second stage post-trains \METHODNAME to actively produce useful latent reasoning and output better actions. \reviewadd{By directly optimizing the final action \textit{conditioned on} the latent reasoning process, the model learns to produce useful reasoning tokens beyond merely imitating the frozen model from Stage 1.}

 \paragraph{Rollout} For each training input, we keep the fixed reasoning budget \((K,B)\) and generate a group of \(G\) stochastic \textit{completions}: the policy autoregressively generates \emph{action-proposal} blocks interleaved with latent world states to form branch traces \(R^{(i)}\), and concatenates them into $ \textsc{Reason}=\big[\mathrm{LWM}_0,R^{(1)},\ldots,R^{(B)}\big]. $ Conditioned on \textsc{Reason} and the sensor tokens, the policy then produces the 64 trajectory tokens \(a_{1:64}\) and decodes \(\hat{\tau}\).